Back to it20.info

 based on VMware technologies.

 During this time I have seen vCloud Director taking shape from alpha stage.

 As part of my job I have been working with Orange Business Services, T-Systems, SIS, Telecom Italia, Aruba (and others) to help them understand, evaluate, test and eventually implement the technologies in our portfolio to build a public cloud as part of the VMware hybrid cloud strategy.

 In this role I had a great opportunity

 to deal with a broad range of roles within our SP partners from CTOs to Business

 leaders, from Cloud Architects to infrastructure operators.

 this knowledge and experience at VMworld events.
-I have also published a fair
+I also published a fair

-amount of article on both my own blog as well as on the VMware corporate vCloud
+amount of articles on both my own blog as well as on the VMware corporate vCloud

 The team I was part of was also responsible to feedback VMware Product Managers and VMware R&D about our technology and products strategy..